imvijaychaurasia/automations/automation/AWS/README.md

 Contributions to this repository are generally limited to the DevOps/InfraOps team.
 If you have suggestions or improvements for the scripts, please consult with the team and follow the established process for proposing and implementing changes.

 ## Modification
-This repository is owned and managed by Bizongo's DevOps/InfraOps team.
+This repository is owned and managed by <org> 's DevOps/InfraOps team.
 For any questions or issues, please contact the DevOps/InfraOps team.

 ---